BrandonCorey/js109/study_guide_written.md

   let variable;
   const constant = 1;
   ```
+**NOTE: Variables for 109 exam**: variables declared with let or const
+                                  function parameters
+                                  function names
+**NOTE: Object Properties are NOT variables**

 **Initialization**
 - Initalization is the storing of a value inside of a variable at declaration.
 If an initalizer is not specified at time of declaration, variable is initalized to value of undefined
   - As mentioned above, constants must be initalized with a value at declaration